gristlabs/grainjs/README.md

 - It's in part inspired by [React](https://reactjs.org/), but based on observables (like [Knockout](http://knockoutjs.com/documentation/introduction.html)) instead of virtual dom.
-- It is lightweight, with a focus on performance.
-It has no dependencies and is only ~30KB.
+- It is lightweight, has no dependencies, and takes only ~30KB minified.
 - It needs no special tooling.
 It's nothing more than a library.
-- It includes convenient DOM-building in JS, event dispatching, DOM event subscriptions, disposable components, and in-code CSS styling.
+- It supports convenient DOM-building in JS, event dispatching, DOM event subscriptions, disposable components, and in-code CSS styling.
 - It's fully typed for use with TypeScript.
 - It's proven its worth by powering [Grist](https://github.com/gristlabs/grist-core#grist)'s rich